aceerez/Dokcer-App/README.md

 make sure that evrything is insatll corectly.

-# Using Dokcer App
+# Using the Dokcer App
+# Running the app:
+Terminal - in the Main follder run the app using "python3 dockerApp.py"

+Files manager - first make sure that you can run files (you can use this tutrial https://askubuntu.com/questions/761365/how-to-run-a-python-program-directly) and just run the dockerApp.py

+# Using the app

-The window is split into 2 , container and images. in the midelle there is a big botton that load all the docker data to the main windows, now you can start working .
+The main window is splited into two , container and images. in the midelle there is a big botton that load all the docker data to the main windows, now you can start working .

+The bar menu:

-The bar menu located in the top left of the main window and it has 2 menu .
+The bar menu is located in the top left of the main window and it has two menu .
-File
+# File
-to load data from t
+# load data - load docker data to the app
+# new docker file:
+creat a new dockerfile using nano. fisrt name your file and when finished, save the file using Ctrl+O and then exit using Ctrl+Z. the new docker file will be placed in the dockerfiles directory.

+# edit docker file:
+edit a docker file using nano,when finished, save the file using Ctrl+O and then exit using Ctrl+Z.

+# Edit
+# Delete all containers - this action will DELELTE ALL CONTAINERS . use it carefully.
+# Delete all Images - this action will DELELTE ALL Images . use it carefully.

+# The Containers window
+After the data is loaded into the container window, select any container form the list and press the right mouse key to open the option menu. the option in the menu will change according to the container status. you can : start,stop,pause and unpause,delelet and get in the container.

+# The Image window

 # Trubleshoting

    Error                                                   sulotion

-B} Can't execut app from filemanger                          3)https://askubuntu.com/questions/761365/how-to-run-a-python-program-directly
+B} Can't execut app from files manager                          3)https://askubuntu.com/questions/761365/how-to-run-a-python-program-directly